Descanonge/neba/docs/source/configuration.rst

 The parameters found are then normalized: each resulting parameter key is unique and unambiguous.
 This provides a first layer of checking the input: keys that do not lead to a known parameter will raise errors.
-This permit to merge the parameters obtained from different files and CLI.
-Finally, the application will recursively instanciate all sections while passing the configuration values.
+This allows to merge the parameters obtained from different files and from CLI.
+Parameters are stored in :attr:`~.ApplicationBase.file_conf`, :attr:`~.ApplicationBase.cli_conf` and :attr:`~.ApplicationBase.conf`.

+Finally, the application will recursively instantiate all sections while passing the configuration values.
 Unspecified values will take the trait default value.
 All values will undergo validation from traitlets.

+The configuration values are retrieved by :class:`.ConfigLoader` objects adapted for each source.
+Its output will be a **flat** dictionary mapping *resolved keys* to a :class:`.ConfigValue`.

 .. note::

-   In some specific cases, instanciating the whole configuration tree could be costly.
-It is thus possible to deactivate the automatic instanciation with :attr:`.ApplicationBase.auto_instanciate` and arguments to :attr:`.ApplicationBase.start`.
-However, a parameters value can only be verified by a trait if its container is instanciated.

-In all cases (files and CLI) the configuration values are retrieved by a :class:`.ConfigLoader` subclass adapted for the source.
-Its output will be a **flat** dictionary mapping *resolved keys* to :class:`.ConfigValue`.
+   The :class:`.ConfigValue` class allows to store more information about the
+   value: its provenance, the original string and parsed value if applicable, and a priority value used when merging configs.
+To obtain a value, simply use :meth:`.ConfigValue.get_value`.

 A "resolved" key is a succession of attribute names pointing to a trait, starting from the application.
-It is thus unique.
-With the same example as above for instance: ``physical.years``.
-There can be more levels if the configuration is deeply nested ``section.subsection.sub_subsection.etc.traitname``.
+It is unique.
+With the same example as above for
+instance: ``physical.years``.

 .. important::